Home Blog Do All Sunglasses Protect Your Eyes From UV Rays

 This does not, however, imply that they will be able to completely shield your eyes from dangerous radiation.
 They aren't a safe solution to prevent potential eye disorders brought on by exposure to sunshine, even though they could make you feel at ease by blocking out bright light.
 Sunglasses with varying UV protection ratings are available.

 The best kinds are usually marked as UV 400 or 100% UV protection.
 When sunglasses have the mark "100% UV protection," it means that they have been processed to filter out all the ultraviolet (UV) rays, giving your eyes the best possible protection.
-When lenses are labeled UV 400, it signifies that they block nearly all of the ultraviolet (UV) rays that have wavelengths of 400 nanometers.
+When lenses are labelled UV 400, it signifies that they block nearly all of the ultraviolet (UV) rays that have wavelengths of 400 nanometers.

 Which Sunglasses Are Ideal For Your Eyes?